Burnley F.C.: Crest

 The town of Burnley's coat of arms formed the foundation for the club's current crest.

 Burnley's jerseys first sported a crest in December 1887, when the team wore white shirts with a blue sash featuring the coat of arms of the Prince of Wales, commemorating Prince Albert Victor's visit to Turf Moor the previous year—the first by a member of the royal family to a professional football ground.
 The royal arms were worn regularly until the 1894–95 season, but reappeared for the 1914 FA Cup final, attended by King George V. During the 1934–35 FA Cup semi-final, the town of Burnley's coat of arms featured on the club's shirts for the first time.
 It returned for the 1947 FA Cup final, and the town's arms became a permanent feature on Burnley's jerseys for nearly a decade following their 1959–60 First Division title win.
 From 1969 to 1979 on home kits, and until 1976 on away shirts, the team wore a stylised "BFC" cypher.

 In 1972, Burnley's commercial manager Jack Butterfield announced the club's intention to introduce a badge that could be copyrighted, prompting a public design competition, which was won by Mr Jolleys of Ashton-on-Ribble.
 His design featured two lions, two red roses, a bee, a shuttle, a knight's helmet and a hand.
 The resulting crest was officially adopted by the club in 1973, and first appeared on Burnley's away kits at the start of the 1976–77 season, before being introduced on the home shirts in 1979.
 It was replaced on the jerseys in 1983 by a simple white "B.F.C." cypher, but reinstated in 1987.

 In 2009, to mark the 50th anniversary of the 1959–60 title, the club reintroduced the town's arms used during the 1960s, replacing its Latin motto "Pretiumque et Causa Laboris" (lit.
 'The prize and the cause of [our] labour') with the inscription "Burnley Football Club" the following year.
-In 2023, the crest's elements were rendered in white and placed on a claret shield, appearing on the home kit from the 2024–25 season.
+In 2023, the crest's elements were rendered in white and placed on a claret shield, and appeared on the home kit from the 2024–25 season.

 The club's current badge is based on the town of Burnley's coat of arms.
 The stork at the top of the crest refers to the Starkie family, who were prominent in the Burnley area.
 In its mouth it holds a Lacy knot of the de Lacy family, who held Burnley in the Middle Ages.
 The stork stands on a hill and cotton plants, which represents the town's cotton heritage.
 The hand below symbolises the town's motto "Hold to the Truth", derived from the Towneley family.
 The two bees reflect the town's hard work ethic, the lion represents royalty, and the chevron symbolises the River Brun, which runs through Burnley.